carenaudo/Menipy/CODEXLOG.md

 **Task:** Implement a robust geometric detector for sessile drops and expose it through the processing package.

 **Summary:** Added `SessileDroplet` dataclass and `detect_sessile_droplet` function implementing substrate line fitting via Hough transform and RANSAC.
 Updated `__init__` exports.
 No existing functionality was modified.
 All tests pass.

+## Entry 40 - Pendant Drop Detector and Mode Selector

+**Task:** Implement robust pendant drop detection and add a GUI selector for detection mode.

+**Summary:** Added a `PendantDroplet` dataclass with a corresponding `detect_pendant_droplet` function that fits the needle line using RANSAC and extracts geometric metrics from the silhouette.
+The parameter panel now includes a "Detection Mode" combo box allowing users to choose between sessile and pendant processing.
+Updated the main window logic to call the selected detector and display the resulting mode.
+A unit test validates the pendant detector on synthetic data.
+All tests pass.